egsmin/DiscordBot/README.md

 ## How to run the Bot
 1. Clone this project.
-2. Go to the [https://discord.com/developers](Discord Developer Portal) and log in.
+2. Go to the [Discord Developer Portal](https://discord.com/developers) and log in.
 3. Create a new application and give it a name (this name is *not* the name of the bot, that occurs in Discord).
 4. After you have created the application, go the **Bot** section on the left side.
 5. Click on **Add Bot**